markbr828/happydreamman/README.md

-# For Awesome Result
+# Blockchain & Machine Learning Engineer
 <img src="https://komarev.com/ghpvc/?username=deliteser112&style=flat-square&color=blue" alt=""/>
 I'd like to tell you a little about myself.
-I have been working in my specialty for 9 years.
+I have been working in blockchain for 5 years and machine learning for 8 years.
 I'm a developer who knows the value of time, works very hard, and always provides work on time, and prove myself with great skills.
 I always think that when both clients and developers trust each other, the project can succeed, and also think that if an excellent developer, has to own wide-knowledge.
 My skills will be updated go on and I will try to prepare myself to become a top developer continuously.